 There’s a knowledge gap between soft skills and hard skills.
 Filling the gap in the middle is where the value comes in.
 Getting a higher understanding of business is essential, yes.
 But there’s also value in “checking under the hood”.

 Learning HTML/CSS shouldn’t be a problem if you can learn menial tasks in Excel.
-HTML and CSS are not programming language so it’s easy enough to pick up.
+HTML and CSS are not programming languages so it’s easy enough to pick up.
 A little bit of coding skills goes a long way (like building a personal website).

 Coding may not be part of your job description and is not required in digital marketing, but it’s a way to level up your skills.
 You can’t deny it if learning new things that fill a wide knowledge gap is very valuable, especially if it solves business problems.